 53 percent of consumers said they would ‘accept’ visiting an English website if there was no other choice, but clearly, any site with native language content will be their preference.
 In fact, research by Common Sense Advisory found that 56.2 percent of the consumers they surveyed said local language content was even more important than price.

 Multilingual content fuels multilingual SEO

 Consumers in overseas markets will only be able to buy from your business if they can find you online, and that is down to your multilingual SEO.
-Content now has a huge part to play in determining where the search engines will rank you for the key terms that are relevant to your business.
-In markets where competition is low, a decent quantity of high-quality native language content could get you to the top of the rankings in a relatively short period of time.
+SEO copywriting and the production of search engine optimised content now has a huge part to play in determining where the search engines will rank you for the key terms that are relevant to your business.
+In markets where competition is low, a decent quantity of high-quality, native language content could get you to the top of the rankings in a relatively short period of time.

 A blog by Salesforce refers to a study of Fortune 500 companies, which found that business which had localised their content were twice as likely to increase their profit and 1.25 times more like to grow their earnings per share year-on-year.